 This wide hole is considered to be a great scuba diving and snorkeling site.
 This is due to the beautiful coral reef in the shallow lagoon surrounding its edge.
 The wall is also abundant with hard coral formations and a healthy ecosystem of marine life.

 Note there are several blue holes like this one around the world.
-Unlike the famous Great Blue Hole in Belize, the one in Dahab is not found in the open sea, but just a few meters from the shore.
+Unlike the famous Great Blue Hole in Belize, the one in Dahab is not found in the open sea, but just a few meters from the shore, much like the one in Malta.

 Where is the Blue Hole in Dahab?